isomerpages/moe-canossacatholic/_departments/Co Curricular Activities/Brownies.md

 Brownies are given opportunities to develop lifeskills such as good grooming, sewing, gardening and the active conservation of the environment by reusing materials to create useful objects.&nbsp;

-Living out the Brownies’ motto, Brownies ‘Lend a Hand’ to play their part in the community.
+Living out the Brownies’ motto, Brownies <i>Lend a Hand</i> &nbsp;to play their part in the community.
 They learn how to work both independently and as a team.
 They also acquire positive values such as compassion and loyalty.
 Through meaningful activities, they forge lasting friendships and emerge cheerful, compassionate, honest and responsible young ladies who have a heart to serve God, country and man.

 In 2024, the Brownies pack clinched the coveted ‘Gold’ Puan Noor Aishah Award.
 We also have our Brownies being awarded the Chief Commissioner Award and the Olave St Clair Award.